Staten Island: Indigenous / Native American Inhabitants

 As in much of North America, human habitation appeared on the island fairly rapidly after the Wisconsin glaciation.
 Archaeologists have recovered tool evidence of Clovis culture activity dating from about 14,000 years ago.
 This evidence was first discovered in 1917 in the Charleston section of the island.
 Various Clovis artifacts have been discovered since then, on property owned by Mobil Oil.

-The island was probably abandoned later, possibly because of the extirpation of large mammals on the island.
+The island was probably abandoned later, possibly due to the extirpation of large mammals.
 Evidence of the first permanent Native American settlements and agriculture are thought to date from about 5,000 years ago, although early archaic habitation evidence has been found in multiple locations on the island.

 Rossville points are distinct arrowheads that define a Native American cultural period from the Archaic period to the Early Woodland period, dating from about 1500 to 100 BC.
 They are named for the Rossville section of Staten Island, where they were first found near the old Rossville Post Office building.